Best mountain bike helmets 2023 - top-rated head protection for the trail

 Troy Lee Design's Stage helmet is a breezy full-face lid that offers excellent protection and comfort while also looking pretty sharp.
 It's still not as cool to be in as an open lid on a hot day, but for racing or riding that requires more protection, it's the next best thing, assuming your pockets are deep enough.

-Overall, It offers a lot of protection, delivers excellent comfort and about as much ventilation as you could hope for from a full-face lid.
+Overall, it offers a lot of protection, delivers excellent comfort and about as much ventilation as you could ask from a full-face lid.

-- Read our review of Troy Lee Design's Stage helmet
+Read our review of Troy Lee Design's Stage helmet to learn how it scored during testing protocols.

 How to choose the best mountain bike helmet